shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-25-runnnig-kafka-on-containers.md

 2.  **`--replication-factor`** - To make data in a topic fault-tolerant and highly-available, every topic can be replicated, so that there are always multiple brokers that have a copy of the data.

 ## What's a Kafka Message
 Once we have the topic created, we can start sending messages to the topic.
-A Message consists of a variable-length header, a key, and a value.
+A Message consists of headers, a key, and a value.
 Let's talk about each of these.

-1. Header - Headers are key-value pairs and give the ability to add some metadata about the kafka message.
-Read the original KIP(Kafka Improvement Proposals) proposing headers [here](https://cwiki.apache.org/confluence/display/KAFKA/KIP-82+-+Add+Record+Headers)
+1. **`Headers`** - Headers are key-value pairs and give the ability to add some metadata about the kafka message.
+Read the original KIP(Kafka Improvement Proposals) proposing headers [here](https://cwiki.apache.org/confluence/display/KAFKA/KIP-82+-+Add+Record+Headers).

-2. Key - Key for the kafka message.
+2. **`Key`** - Key for the kafka message.
 The key value can be null.
 Randomly chosen keys (i.e. serial numbers and UUID) are the best example of message keys.
 Read more about when you should use a key [here](https://forum.confluent.io/t/what-should-i-use-as-the-key-for-my-kafka-message/312/2).

-3. Value - Actual data to be stored in kafka.
+3.  **`Value`** - Actual data to be stored in kafka.
 Could be a string, json, Protobuf, or AVRO data format.

 ## Writing to a Kafka Topic
 Kafka provides a [Producer API](https://docs.confluent.io/platform/current/clients/producer.html) to send a message to the Kafka topic.
-This API is available in java with [kafka-clients](https://kafka.apache.org/33/javadoc/index.html?org/apache/kafka/clients/producer/KafkaProducer.html) library and python with [kafka-python](https://kafka-python.readthedocs.io/en/master/apidoc/KafkaProducer.html).
+This API is available in java with [kafka-clients](https://kafka.apache.org/33/javadoc/index.html?org/apache/kafka/clients/producer/KafkaProducer.html) library and python with [kafka-python](https://kafka-python.readthedocs.io/en/master/apidoc/KafkaProducer.html) package.

-Luckily for us, we don't have to write any of these.
-Kafka comes with several out of box script that allows us to write data to a kafka topic.
+Luckily for us, we don't have to use any of these.
+Kafka comes with an out of box script `kafka-console-producer` that allows us to write data to a kafka topic.

 Run the command and as soon as the command returns `>` with a new line, enter the Json message: